-Starbucks will start paying employees to volunteer 20 hours a week
+Starbucks will start paying employees to give back

 "That's all great for business," she said.

-Through grants to Points of Light, The Starbucks Foundation is covering the salaries of employees.
-The program launched last week.
+Points of Light is paying the fellows for their time through a grant from the Starbucks Foundation, which also provides money for the local nonprofits' programs.

-More than 200 people applied for the pilot program, Points of Light said.
+The pilot program launched last week.
+More than 200 people applied, Points of Light said.

 If all goes well, a new cohort will be selected for the fall of 2019, Tenpenny said.
 Ideally, Starbucks will expand the program beyond 36 people.
 This year's fellows are hourly employees and are eligible for Starbucks benefits.

-Note: — Update: This story has been updated to remove a reference to volunteering in the headline, and to clarify how the workers will be paid for their time.